-Jason Doell is an acclaimed Canadian composer whose works often skirt the edges of chamber music and sound art.
-His music has been interpreted by many important international artists including: Continuum Contemporary Music, The Cecilia String Quartet, Array Music, Contact Contemporary Music, The Pierrot Ensemble, The CCMW string orchestra conducted by Gary Kulesha, JunctQin Keyboard Collective, Rob MacDonald, Matt Brubeck, Gabriel Prokofiev, Jacques Israelievitch, and Christina Petrowska-Quilico amongst others.
+Jason Doell is an acclaimed Canadian composer whose practice straddles composition, improvisation, and sound/installation art.
+His music has been performed internationally and has been interpreted by many important international artists including: Quatuor Bozzini, Continuum Contemporary Music, The Cecilia String Quartet, Array Music, Contact Contemporary Music, Rob MacDonald, Matt Brubeck, Gabriel Prokofiev, Jacques Israelievitch, and Christina Petrowska-Quilico amongst others.

 Throughout his academic and professional careers, Jason's work has earned him many selections for prestigious workshops/presentations/commissions and has won him many awards.
 Among the awards, he has won the Toronto Emerging Composer Award and Harry Freedman Recording Award, both presented by the Canadian Music Centre, and the Nonclassical Global Composition Competition.
 His performances and compositions have also garnered considerable attention from Toronto media where his collaboration with percussionist/composer Germaine Liu was listed as one of the top ten concerts of any genre in Toronto for 2014.

 Jason's debut album "...amid the cannon's roar," will be released June 2nd on CD and all digital platforms.
 You can get a copy of the album and hear his music live on June 2nd, 2018 at the Open Ears Festival - click HERE for more info.